Pope tells new cardinals: shun "worldly logic of power"

 Indian women at the mass wore saris and African women wore traditional dresses.
 Prayers were read in Arabic, Hindi, Yoruba and Tagalog as well as English, French and Italian.

-"I think it's about time that we have a diverse and more colourful bunch of cardinals," said Leslie Ryan, a pilgrim who attended the consistory.
+"I think it's about time that we have a diverse and more colorful bunch of cardinals," said Leslie Ryan, a pilgrim who attended the consistory.

 "If you want to bring all the Catholics together you need to have a diverse group of cardinals and it's about time."